rafalp/Misago/dev-docs/plugins/template-outlets-reference.md

 ## `ADMIN_DASHBOARD_AFTER_ANALYTICS`

-On the admin dashboard page, below the Analytics card.
+On the Admin dashboard page, below the Analytics card.

 ## `ADMIN_DASHBOARD_AFTER_CHECKS`

-On the admin dashboard page, below the Checks card.
+On the Admin dashboard page, below the Checks card.

 ## `ADMIN_DASHBOARD_END`

-On the admin dashboard page, below all other content.
+On the Admin dashboard page, below all other content.

 ## `ADMIN_DASHBOARD_START`

-On the admin dashboard page, above all other content.
+On the Admin dashboard page, above all other content.

 ## `CATEGORIES_LIST_END`

-On the categories page, below the list.
+On the Categories page, below the list.

 ## `CATEGORIES_LIST_START`

-On the categories page, above the list.
+On the Categories page, above the list.

 ## `CATEGORY_THREADS_LIST_END`

-On the category threads page, below the list.
+On the Category threads page, below the list.

 ## `CATEGORY_THREADS_LIST_MIDDLE`

-On the category threads page, between the subcategories and the list.
+On the Category threads page, between the subcategories and the list.

 ## `CATEGORY_THREADS_LIST_START`

-On the category threads page, above the list.
+On the Category threads page, above the list.

 ## `LOGIN_PAGE_END`

-On the sign in page, below the form.
+On the Sign in page, below the form.

 ## `LOGIN_PAGE_START`

-On the sign in page, above the form.
+On the Sign in page, above the form.

 ## `PRIVATE_THREADS_LIST_END`

-On the private threads page, below the list.
+On the Private threads page, below the list.

 ## `PRIVATE_THREADS_LIST_START`

-On the private threads page, above the list.
+On the Private threads page, above the list.

+## `PRIVATE_THREAD_REPLIES_PAGE_END`

+On the Private thread replies page, above the bottom breadcrumbs.

+## `PRIVATE_THREAD_REPLIES_PAGE_START`

+On the Private thread replies page, below the page's header.

+## `PRIVATE_THREAD_REPLIES_PAGE_TOOLBAR_AFTER_SPACER`

+On the Private thread replies page, after the toolbar's spacer.

+## `PRIVATE_THREAD_REPLIES_PAGE_TOOLBAR_BEFORE_SPACER`

+On the Private thread replies page, before the toolbar's spacer.

+## `PRIVATE_THREAD_REPLIES_PAGE_TOOLBAR_END`

+On the Private thread replies page, at the end of the toolbar.

+## `PRIVATE_THREAD_REPLIES_PAGE_TOOLBAR_START`

+On the Private thread replies page, at the start of the toolbar.

 ## `TEST`